RobertK66/vsts-opencover/docs/usage.md

 ## How to use it ...

-See this instructions how to upload the .vsxi file to yout Team Foundation Server. https://www.visualstudio.com/en-us/docs/marketplace/get-tfs-extensions?href=%22#upload
+See this instructions how to upload the .vsix file to yout Team Foundation Server. https://www.visualstudio.com/en-us/docs/marketplace/get-tfs-extensions?href=%22#upload

 Find and use the build step "Runs Nunit Test with OpenCover" in under section "Test".